-Knowledge in various academic fields is expanding every day, and all this new knowledge is the result of good academic research.
-In fact, according to the National Science Foundation, global research output for science and engineering alone grew at an annual rate of about 4% in the last decade.
-Thanks to good research, more peer-reviewed journal articles and conference papers in science and engineering are being published each year.
+Today’s technology has vastly improved one’s access to knowledge.
+As such, this has contributed to the production of notable academic research.
+In fact, a report from the National Science Foundation shows that the global research output for science and engineering increased at an annual rate of around 4% in the last decade.
+It is made evident by the large volume of peer-reviewed journal articles and conference papers published each year.

-Academic research involves more than just choosing a topic and collecting and analyzing data.
+Academic research involves more than just choosing a topic, collecting and analyzing data, and leveraging academic writing tools.
 To be considered good, research must meet certain criteria.
 This article aims to answer the question “What are the characteristics of good research?” by listing the criteria for such research.
 Hopefully, this guide can help researchers ensure the quality of their work.

 Research is a common activity in academic institutions all over the world.
 In the United States, for instance, research output is bolstered by educational institutions such as Harvard University, Stanford University, and the Massachusetts Institute of Technology (Nature Index, n.d.).